utopia-foss/dantro/README.md

 dm = DataManager(data_dir="/path/to/the/data/to/plot", load_cfg=load_cfg)
 dm.load_from_cfg()

-# Initialise a plot manager and provide it with that data manager
+# Initialize a plot manager and provide it with that data manager
 pm = PlotManager(dm=dm)

 # Perform a single plot: